Transformed $\ell_1$ Gradient Regularization for Image Denoising: The Proposed Approach

-Under periodic boundary conditions, both $D_x$ and $D_y$ are circulant matrices, and thus $D_x^\top D_x + D_y^\top D_y$ corresponds to a discrete Laplacian operator that can be diagonalized by the two-dimensional (2D) Fourier transform.
-This property allows $\mathbf{u}^{k+1}$ to be updated efficiently using FFT.
-Define the Laplacian kernel
+Under periodic boundary conditions, $D_x$ and $D_y$ are block-circulant and can be diagonalized by the two-dimensional discrete Fourier transform.
+Equivalently, $D_x^\top D_x+D_y^\top D_y$ is the periodic discrete Laplacian.
+Therefore, \eqref{eq:u_update} can be solved efficiently by FFT:

-with all other entries being zero.
-The corresponding closed-form update in the frequency domain is given by